lamyj/sycomore/README.md

-# Sycomore: a configuration model library
+# Sycomore &mdash; an MRI simulation toolkit

-Sycomore simulates MRI sequences using configuration models.
+Sycomore is an MRI simulation toolkit using the configuration model formalism.
 Inspired by Carl Ganter's [CoMoTk](https://github.com/cganter/CoMoTk), Sycomore is fast and is usable both through its native C++ API and through a similar Python API.
-Except for the computation of derivatives, Sycomore is on-par with the features offered by CoMoTk.
+Sycomore includes:

+- Radiofrequency pulses
+- Gradients
+- Off-resonance effects
+- Susceptiblity effects
+- Slice profiles

 ## Installation